 Walking does so much more than just help you get in your daily steps, although those are important too.
 It helps clear the mind, relieve stress, and increase oxygen intake (which makes you feel better all around).
 A midday walk can also boost your creativity and productivity for the remainder of the workday.

-It’s easy to forget how important a good night of rest is, especially when so many annoying stressors take residence in your mind.
+It’s easy to forget how important a good night of rest is, and its certain that a stressed-out mind keep you awake.
 However, a lack of sleep dramatically reduces our bodies ability to function optimally and how it should.

 Believe it or not, our brains actually stop processing information after a maximum level of exhaustion is met.
-While many believe that the answer is to power through and get what needs to be accomplished done, the reality is that depriving yourself of rest can be detrimental to your performance and overall health.
-So make sure to get those ZZZ’s when you can and when your body signals that it’s time to reset.
+This means that no matter how badly you want to power through, depriving yourself of rest can be detrimental to your performance and overall health.

 “Take care of your body, it’s the only place you have to live” - Jim Rohn